 Ah, where would we be without fermentation?
 No beer, no spirits, and no sauerkraut… now that is not a world we want to be in.

 But what does fermentation have to do with mushroom mycelium?

 Well, when mycelium is grown for use in powders and supplements, like at Natura Mushrooms, food sources such as brown rice are often used.
 This is because the mycelium needs to eat the rice (in the same way it goes out into the forest and eats nutrients from soil and logs).
 During this process, the mycelium becomes entwined with the brown rice substrate.

 Like any great love story – two become one.

-Because of this, fermented brown rice is often present in the final product.
-There has been backlash against this in the mushroom world – claiming mycelium based products are ineffective or pumped full of fillers.
+Because of this, fermented brown rice is often present in our final product.
+There has been backlash against this in the mushroom world, claiming mycelium based products are ineffective or pumped full of fillers.

-But here’s the exciting part: a recent study has found that mushroom mycelium and its fermented substrate have an array of health benefits.
-In this study, mycelium cultured rice and plain rice was compared – and the findings shook the world of fungi-fans.
+But here’s the exciting part: a recent study has found that mushroom mycelium and its fermented substrate have potential health benefits.
+The study compared mycelium cultured rice and plain rice – and the findings shook the world of fungi-fans.